Skip to Main Content

 Permission To Examine:

-Permission to examine historical materials may be granted to qualified researchers upon completion of a written request submitted to Mayo Historical Subcommittee for access to non-confidential holdings in the W. Bruce Fye Center For the History of Medicine.
-Such permission is subject to any restrictions that may have been placed by donors or depositors.
+Permission to examine non-confidential materials may be required depending on the scope of the proposed project or the status of a researcher as a Mayo employee or non-Mayo employee.
+If required, researchers should submit a written request to the Mayo Historical Committee at the location where the materials are held.
+Such permission is further subject to any restrictions that may have been placed by donors or depositors.

 Research visits are by appointment only.
 Due to staffing issues, and the fact that some collections are stored off-site and require extra time to retrieve, visitors should allow 72 hours advance notice to ensure that their requested materials will be available for use.

-Researchers must sign the W. Bruce Fye Center For the History of Medicine Daily Registration each time they use Center materials.
+Researchers must sign a Mayo Archives Daily Registration Log each time they use Center materials.

 Protection of Materials: